typeintandem/tandem/README.md

 The CRDT is used to represent the state of your local document, and transforms document edits into operations that can be applied remotely, without conflicts.
 We submit these conflict-free operations to other peers via the agent.

+*Instead of reinventing the wheel and writing the CRDT ourselves, we leveraged the work done by GitHub's team working on Teletype.
+We used [their CRDT](https://github.com/atom/teletype-crdt) under the hood and instead focussed our efforts on integrating the CRDT with different editors.*

 ### Rendezvous Server
 The rendezvous server is used to help establish peer-to-peer connections.
 It